AndyMalela/fried-tofu/PBL-PRES-SCRIPT.md

 There are two main users.

 Citizens use the system for their career.
-They input their occupational data and access resources like job news, certifications, learning materials, job opportunities, job trends and predictions, and learning materials.
+They input their occupational data and access resources like job news, certifications, job postings, job trends and predictions, and learning materials.

 Then, city managers use the system as a tool for human resource management.
 It allows city managers to view detailed reports on their workforce, prioritizing citizen data.